thomasloyolac/FMCG-Commission-Prediction/README.md

 # FMCG-Commission-Prediction
-Problem statement:
+This is a regression problem ,i did a lot data cleaning and find the best features (feature selection) on this data, by using neural networks and machine learning models(linear,non-linear) ,i solve this problem with minimum loss(RMSE) , SKILLS EXPLORED:  Tensorflow,Keras,sklearn,pandas,numpy,seaborn,matplotlib Problem statement:
 This challenge is aimed at analysing different parameters of a Food and Beverage company.
 The company tries to understand the interaction between various products, brands, outlets,